 High quality open spaces of all types provide opportunities for spontaneous interaction and programmed activities as well as for introducing variability in the fabric of the built environment.
-Photo 7 depicts a Reston example.
 Provide a variety of publicly accessible open spaces throughout the Reston community.
 Provide usable pocket parks large enough to afford leisure, play or exercise opportunities.

-In some instances, open spaces can be sited to preserve, augment, and enhance the natural environment.
+In some instances, open spaces can be sited to preserve, augment and enhance the natural environment.
 In certain parts of Reston's TSAs, preserve areas with existing trees to help connect these more urban areas to the larger fabric of biophilic Reston and to combat climate change.
 Identify publicly accessible open spaces by providing wayfinding signs that welcome users.